Joan of Flanders, Countess of Montfort: Confinement

 By this time Joan and her son were living in England.
 After being initially welcomed with honor, she was later confined by order of King Edward III and spent the rest of her life under house arrest at Tickhill Castle and elsewhere.
 Edward entrusted her to the care of Sir William Frank (until 1346), Thomas Haukeston (1346–57), John Delves (d.
 1370) and finally to his widow Isabella and Godfrei Foljambe.
-Arthur de la Borderie attributed her confinement to mental illness, but more recent research finds no evidence to support this.
+Arthur de La Borderie attributed her confinement to mental illness, but some more recent research has argued that there is no evidence to support this.
 Notably, it seems unlikely that "Warmer" (Warnier?) de Giston, assisted by his yeoman, would have risked gravely compromising himself by taking her out of the castle in 1347 and attempting to flee with her if she were mentally ill.
 It is likely that Edward imprisoned her in order to increase his own power in Brittany.

 She lived long enough to see the final victory of her son John IV over the House of Blois in 1364, but she never returned to the duchy.
 The last mention made of the duchess and her guardian is 14 February 1374, thus she may have died in that year.